 Some countries will not accept the copyright symbol, they also require the word Copyright to appear in order to consider the notice valid.
-Using the word ensures that there can be no confusion.
+Using the word ensures that there can be no confusion iii.
+Year of publication

 The normally recognised copyright symbol.
 Most countries across the world accept this as the correct manner of displaying copyright.